gabor-solymosi/exploratory-data-analysis/README.md

-# visualisation
+# Tools for Exploratory Data Analysis
+- Methods for descriptive statistics
-Methods for data visualisation
+- Methods for data visualisation